diegargon/monnet/README.md

 ## MonNet Status

 MonNet is currently in an early version.
 It is possible that issues may arise between versions.
-The compatibility is not guaranteed.
+Compatibility is not guaranteed.

 I started implementing Ansible as a replacement for phpseclib as a method to connect to and retrieve data from hosts, automate installations and other tasks

 # Features

-    - Track Host In your network and have and inventory
+    - Track Host In your network and have an inventory
     - Alarms/Events (Agent)
     - A simple bookmarks dashboard
     - Basic IPAM